chrisdone/website/hakyll/posts/hell.markdown

 * Some primitives that can be polymorphic (but require immediately applied type applications).
-* Polymorphic primitives such as `id` require passing the type of the argument as `id @Int 123`.
+* Polymorphic primitives such as `id` require passing the type of the argument as `id @Int 123`, but type inference can infer `id 123` for you.
 You cannot define polymorphic lambdas of your own.
 It's not full System-F.
 * Recursion is not supported.
 Use `Function.fix`.
 * Supports type-classes (`Eq`, `Ord` and `Show` only), but the type must still be explicitly supplied.
 You can't define classes, or data